ateffal/pop_projection/README.md

 # pop_projection

 Projection of a population consisting of :
-- actives
-- retirees
+- employees (actives and retirees)
-- their conjoints
+- their spouses
-- thier children
+- thier childrens
-- widows
-- orphans

 Given such population at year 0, we compute, for each following year (year 1, year 2, ..., year 100, and at the end of that year), the number of individuals, that survived, died and quit the company (actives only)  and those that retired (actives only).
 In addition to that, new children, new conjoints, and new actives are also generated using given laws.